-1.2.3 Connectivity
+2.1.3 Connectivity

-CANopen: The Gamma drives can maintain high speed (up to 1 Mb/s) serial baud) serial communication interface for setup and tuning.
+CANopen: The Gamma drives can maintain high speed (up to 1 Mb/s) serial communication interface for communications between nodes in real-time control applications.
+The drive device profile is based on baud) serial communication interface for setup and tuning.